-Cruseilles, France – On a steep, narrow country road at 1,150 meters above sea level, my travel partner accelerated the engine aiming at the waggish sound of alpine bells.
-As herdsmen rallied the cows to graze on the undulating pastures of the Haute-Savoie, the soft hues of the early morning sun tinted the landscape that overlooks the crystalline peaks of Mont Blanc.
+On a steep, narrow country road at 1,150 meters above sea level, my travel partner accelerated the engine aiming at the waggish sound of alpine bells.
+As herdsmen rallied the cows to graze on the undulating pastures of the Haute-Savoie, the soft hues of the early morning sun smeared the landscape that overlooks the crystalline peaks of Mont Blanc.

 It was the last week of May.
-Although the powdery snow that once covered the summit of the Aravis mountain ranges had melted, the nearby lake in Annecy was still sponged in melancholy.
-Right below us, were several wooden chalets that opened up to flower-brimmed meadows.
+Although the powdery snow that once covered the summit of the Aravis mountain ranges had melted, the nearby lake in Annecy was still soaking in melancholy.
+Below us were several wooden chalets punctauting the flower-brimmed meadows.

 Had it rained that day, it would have made the drive even more difficult.
-Low lying mists are known to mantle these highlands and temperatures can drop rapidly.
-On a cloudless night, the moon could illuminate twice as bright as a lighthouse and instead of looking after bobbing sailboats, its powerful beam acted as a guard to the fertile grounds beneath.
-One could only harken back to the days when pilgrims ascended from these vertiginous foothills.
-How brave they were to walk along perilous mountain passes on foot and without safety harnesses.
-Yet, unlike the monks, the nuns of the surrounding abbeys or the Hindu astronomer who came to Cruseilles before us on a quest for spiritual emancipation, we came to this region simply to escape the maddening crowds of the glitzy French Riviera.
+Low lying mists mantle the highlands and temperatures drop rapidly.
+On cloudless nights, the moon illuminates twice as bright as a lighthouse.
+One could only harken back to the days when pilgrims ascended from these vertiginous foothills without safety harnesses.
+Yet, unlike the monks, the nuns of the surrounding abbeys or the Hindu astronomer who came to Cruseilles before us on a quest for spiritual emancipation, we came to this region simply to escape the surging summertime crowds headed to the French Riviera where we live.

 Although there are many ways to avoid the mob in late spring or early summer, I latched on to the idea of going up to the mountains.
-To leave the big city behind for a small village in a cow country, reasoning that the long toilsome drive will be a journey in itself.
-The climate will be cooler and certainly a quiet time awaits for those who brave the terrain and elevation.
+To leave the coastal city behind for a small village in a cow country.
+I reasoned that the long toilsome drive will be a journey in itself.
+The climate will be cooler and a promise of solitude awaits for those who brave the terrain and elevation.

-On our arrival in Cruseilles, a small commune in the Haute-Savoie region in the southeastern France, it instantly became apparent that it was not as sexy as Saint Tropez or Nice.
-Nevertheless, my travel partner and I gravitated to its simplicity and unpretentious nature.
-And unlike the coveted Cote d’Azur, with its endless color of blue and salty breeze fanned by the Mediterranean, this region of Haute-Savoie thrives on the subtlety of the snowcapped mountains, lush vegetation and pine-scented zephyr of the countryside.
-Here is a different side of France.
-It’s a geographical point of intersection where three countries meet and sometimes collide.
-On the east is Italy, Savoie on the south with its imposing French Alps, and Switzerland to the north crossing Lake Leman (or Lake Geneva).
+On our arrival in Cruseilles, a small commune in the Haute-Savoie region in southeastern France, we immediately gravitated to its simplicity and unpretentious nature.
+Unlike the Cote d’Azur, with its endless color of blue and salty breeze fanned by the Mediterranean, this region of Haute-Savoie thrives on the subtlety of the snow capped mountains, lush vegetation and pine-scented zephyr of the countryside.
+It’s a geographical point of intersection where three countries meet and commingle.
+On the east is Italy, Savoie on the south with its imposing French Alps, and Switzerland to the north crossing Lake Geneva.
+Here is another side of France.

 “I have always loved to live here.
-Cruseilles might be somewhere in the middle of nowhere, but I grew up in this village and there’s nowhere else I can consider a place called home”, tells Odin with his French accent while holding his wife Laurence’s hand.
+Cruseilles might be somewhere in the middle of nowhere, but I grew up in this village and there’s nowhere else I can consider a place called home”, tells Nicolas in his soft yet reassuring French accent.

-Up and down and around the hills, and after soaking the full spectrum of the Haute-Savoie landscape, I headed back inside and went to see the chapel.
+Up and down and around the hills, and after soaking in the sedating fix brought on by the landscape, I slowly headed back only to make a prescribed stop to see the hotel’s chapel.
 I was told that it was built in honor of Mary Wallace Schillito’s sister and her Hindu husband.
-She, a well-heeled American, who traveled the region, fell in love with the landscape and decided to build a haven on the edge of the forest.
-Her husband, Assan Farid Dina was an astronomer and contributed to improving the life of the little village of Cruseilles through financing electric programs and bringing safe drinking water to the nearby hamlets.
-The chapel displayed a golden mosaic where the Zodiac, the Kabbalah and Egyptian tarot interplayed against a manicured garden.
+A well-heeled American, who traveled the region, fell in love with the tranquil landscape and decided to build a place on the edge of the forest.
+Her husband, Assan Farid Dina was an astronomer and contributed to improving the life of the little village of Cruseilles through financing electric programs and bringing safe drinking water to the nearby hamlets which still exists at the present.
+The chapel displayed a golden mosaic of the Zodiac, the Kabbalah and Egyptian tarot, a merry mix set against a manicured garden.